Events and occasions

 To sell alcohol at events and occasions, you need to apply for a special licence.
+Check out the chart below to find out if a special licence for alcohol is required for your event.

 Examples of situations when you’ll need a special licence to sell or supply alcohol include: